Mario Giordano

-Mario Giordano (born 19 June 1966) is an Italian journalist and television presenter.
-He received several disciplinary sanctions, and has been sued for racism and racial hate speech.
-He is known to be one of the most controversial journalists in the Italian right-wing media sphere and for his sensationalistic style in his television shows.
+Mario Giordano (born 19 June 1966) is an Italian journalist, television host and essayist, known for his distinctive style and his investigations into waste, politics, and current affairs.
+He currently hosts the current affairs program Fuori dal coro on Rete 4, where he addresses social issues and topical matters.
+He is considered one of the most controversial journalists in the Italian right-wing media sphere and is known for his sensationalist style in his television shows.

 Career

 Giordano was born in Alessandria, Italy.
-After graduating in political science at the University of Turin, he started his career as journalist writing for some local weekly and daily publications, such as the Catholic weekly publication Nostro tempo in 1994, where he met the journalist Marco Travaglio, and L'informazione.
+After graduating in political science at the University of Turin, he started his career as a journalist writing for some local weekly and daily publications, such as the Catholic weekly publication Nostro tempo in 1994, where he met the journalist Marco Travaglio, and L'informazione.
 In 1996, he became an editorialist at Il Giornale, where he collaborated with Vittorio Feltri.
 Since 1997, he has appeared in some talk shows and debate programmes on RAI as commentator with the journalist Gad Lerner.
-His characteristic high-pitched voice is caused by Klinefelter syndrome.
+Some sources have attributed his voice condition to Klinefelter syndrome, although he has denied this.

 From 2000 to 2007, Giordano was editor in chief of Studio Aperto news program on television channel Italia 1.
 From 2007 to 2009, he was editor-in-chief of Il Giornale, replacing Maurizio Belpietro.
 He then returned to Mediaset as director of Mediaset News (2009–10).
 In 2011, he moved to management of Mediaset All-News TGcom24.
 In 2013, he directed the Videonews section.
 In 2014, he was appointed as director of TG4, and in 2018 he was appointed head of Strategies and Development of Mediaset information.
 As a journalist, after writing for Libero, he writes for Belpietro's La Verità.
 Since 2018, he has led the program Fuori dal coro on Rete 4.